Here are five ways to make a sugar skull centerpiece, you’ll love this Day of the Dead craft.

 This floral skull centerpiece acts as both a vase and a decor focal point that you can easily customize with your favorite autumn flowers.
-You can use it for party decor or even as the centerpiece of an ofrenda as we did.
+You can use it for party decor or even as the centerpiece of an ofrenda.

 What You’ll Need